DuBose family collection

 Immediate Source of Acquisition

-Gift 1968, with subsequent additions
+Gift, 1968, with subsequent additions

-This collection was processed in 2012.
+This collection was reprocessed in 2021.

 - Account books -- Georgia -- Atlanta